XiaowenLi243/Xiaowen-Li.github.io/README.md

-# HSIC Lasso optimization
+# MK-HSIC-Lasso optimization

-This project aims at optimizing the memory consumption of HSIC Lasso to scale it to very large datasets.
+This project aims at optimizing the memory consumption of MK-HSIC Lasso to scale it to very large datasets.

 ## Installation